Ruth J. Simmons Center for the Study of Slavery and Justice

 Exhibitions

-Symbolic Slave Garden
+Symbolic Garden of the Enslaved

 In small spaces beside their cabins and huts on the plantation, along marginalized hillsides, in swamps, gullies and forests, and in outdoor sanctuaries created to honor their dead and contemplate that ancestrality, enslaved Africans and their descendants throughout the Americas “stole” back their own time and labor in snatches of the night, on Sundays or “holidays,” to plant garden plots of use, beauty, and spiritual and physical refuge.
-Located behind and to the side of our 94 Waterman Street building, the Symbolic Slave Garden designed by Prof. Geri Augusto draws on that history.
+Located behind and to the side of our 94 Waterman Street building, the Symbolic Garden of the Enslaved designed by Prof. Geri Augusto draws on that history.
 The garden renders imaginatively a small part of what the slaves knew and wrought, and what they might have thought as they created new landscapes against all odds.
 It is a work of cognitive justice and contemplation.

 Slavery & Legacy Walking Tours